So… I’m sure we have all experienced a ‘pole fail’ in our lives. But, how should we deal with these?

 “Is this a ‘fail’, or feedback?”

 Is it a fail if you really struggle to shoulder mount or flip or fonji?
 No. However, it can be used as feedback!
-Whilst you shouldn’t neglect these nemesis moves, you can also understand that you will always excell at certain things and not others.
-For example, I am really great at hairography, twerking and beck flexibility moves.
+Whilst you shouldn’t necessarily neglect these nemesis moves, you can also understand that you will always excell at certain things and not others.
+For example, I am really great at hairography, knee hang tricks, and performance.
 This doesn’t mean that I will stop working on the tricks that I find especially difficult, but it also means that I can focus on those areas that I am naturally good at.
 See, it is not a failure for me to potentially never do an aerial mermaid, because there’s loads of other things I’m good at.
 You will be exactly the same!

 ♥♥♥